Michael Stone (loyalist)

 Michael Anthony Stone (born 2 April 1955) is a British former militant who was a member of the Ulster Defence Association, a loyalist paramilitary group in Northern Ireland.
 He was convicted of three counts of murder committed at an IRA funeral in 1988.
 In 2000, he was released from prison on licence under the Good Friday Agreement.
-In November 2006, Stone was charged with attempted murder of Martin McGuinness and Gerry Adams, having been arrested attempting to enter the parliament buildings at Stormont while armed.
-He was convicted and sentenced in 2008 to a further 16 years' imprisonment, before being released on parole in 2021.
+In November 2006, Stone was charged with the attempted murder of Martin McGuinness and Gerry Adams, having been arrested attempting to enter the parliament buildings at Stormont while armed.
+He was convicted and sentenced in 2008 to 16 more years' imprisonment, before being released on parole in 2021.

 Early life

-Stone was born in Harborne, Birmingham, to English parents Cyril Alfred Stone and his wife Mary Bridget (née O'Sullivan).
+Stone was born in Harborne, Birmingham, to English parents, Cyril Alfred Stone and his wife Mary Bridget (née O'Sullivan).
 Mary Bridget walked out on the marriage soon after Stone's birth; subsequently, his father enlisted in the Merchant Navy.
 Stone was raised by his paternal aunt and her husband, John and Margaret Gregg, who lived in Ballyhalbert.
 Stone has claimed that he suspects his biological mother may have been a Catholic because of her name but added that he was baptised in the Church of Ireland by the Greggs and as such he has always self-identified as Protestant.
 Cyril Stone subsequently remarried and had a boy and a girl, Michael Stone's half-siblings, by his second wife.
 The Greggs had five biological children with whom Stone was raised and whom he identifies as siblings, a son and four daughters.

-The Greggs moved to the Braniel estate on the outskirts of Belfast in 1959 due to John Gregg securing employment with Harland and Wolff shipyard.
+The Greggs moved to the Braniel estate on the outskirts of Belfast in 1959 due to John Gregg securing employment at the Harland and Wolff shipyard.
 Stone attended Braniel Primary School and Lisnasharragh Secondary School, where fellow pupils included George Best, who was in the same class as Stone's sister.
-Stone enrolled in the Army Cadet Force as a fourteen-year-old where he received basic training in firearm use.
-Stone was expelled from school at fifteen and a half after a series of playground fights and left Lisnasharragh with no formal qualifications.
+Stone enrolled in the Army Cadet Force as a fourteen-year-old, receiving basic training in firearm use.
+Stone was expelled from school aged fifteen after a series of playground fights and left Lisnasharragh with no formal qualifications.
 He found work as a "hammer boy" in the shipyard a few weeks later.
-However, he got into a fight with another worker and, following a suspension, resigned his position.
+However, he got into a fight with another worker and, following a suspension, resigned from his job.